Should I Join a BNI Chapter?

 Beware the failing chapter.
 There are some chapters that don’t follow the rules.
 This is where I remain convinced that the BNI corporate policies are a great asset to the chapters—the chapters that start breaking the rules start to lose members rapidly, and sink so low in membership that the group eventually has to disband.
 Yes, there’s even an official procedure for dismantling a chapter, and they do a reasonably good job making sure everyone involved finds a new BNI chapter.
 Just be aware that the group you visit and consider joining may be on it’s way out, and if it is, it’s going to be a heck of a lot more complicated trying to sort that out.
 Instead, just find a better chapter to start with.
 To that end, here are some signs of a failing chapter.
 A failing chapter:

-- Has low membership, especially watch out for a chapter that’s been around for a long time yet has few members.
+- Has low membership, especially a chapter that’s been around for a long time yet has few members.

 - Has low attendance by the members.